alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 One popular trick is to postulate that the Simulators live in a higher dimensional space than us, the Simulated.
-Our whole Universe would just be a lower dimensional slice of their Universe, as an infinite plane would be to us.
+Our whole universe would just be a lower dimensional slice of their (much cooler) universe, as an infinite plane would be to us.
 It's popular maybe because it sounds cool and it is just hard to disprove.
 On the other hand, information will run out in any higher dimension anyway.